whalestackhq/wordpress-plugin/src/coinqvest/readme.txt

 == Description ==

-COINQVEST provides digital currency checkouts that automatically go from Bitcoin to your bank account or crypto wallet.
+COINQVEST is a [cryptocurrency payment processor](https://www.coinqvest.com) and provides digital currency checkouts that automatically go from Bitcoin to your bank account or crypto wallet.
 COINQVEST helps online merchants and e-commerce shops programmatically accept and settle payments in new digital currencies while staying compliant, keeping their accountants and tax authorities happy.
 With COINQVEST, online businesses can denominate and settle sales in a national currency (e.g. EUR, USD, ARS, BRL or NGN) regardless of whether their customers pay in Bitcoin, Ethereum or Stellar Lumens.

 The COINQVEST crypto payment gateway supports 45 billing currencies and easily lets you add a crypto payment option to your website or online shop to sell digital content, services, products and much more in your national currency.

 = Key features =

-* Accepts Bitcoin (BTC), Ethereum (ETH), Ripple (XRP), Stellar Lumens (XLM) and Litecoin (LTC) payments from customers.
+* Accepts Bitcoin (BTC), Ethereum (ETH), Ripple (XRP), Stellar Lumens (XLM) and Litecoin (LTC) payments on your WordPress website from customers.
 * Instantly settles in your preferred national currency (USD, EUR, ARS, BRL, NGN) or above crypto currencies.
 * Sets the product price in your national currency - 45 fiat currencies are available, see full list [here](https://www.coinqvest.com/en/api-docs#get-exchange-rate-global).
-* Doesn't require any e-commerce setup on your WordPress site.
+* Doesn't require any e-commerce setup on your WordPress website.
-* Embeds a payment button in any page, post or widget of your WordPress site.
+* Embeds a payment button in any page, post or widget of your WordPress website.
 * Sets the checkout language in your preferred language.
 * Eliminates chargebacks and gives you control over refunds.
 * Eliminates currency volatility risks due to instant conversions and settlement.